What is Waterlase Tori Removal?

 - Little-to-no numbness after the procedure, allowing patients to eat and talk normally.

 - The ability to remove numerous tori in one procedure.

 How Long Does It Take to Recover From Tori Removal?

 Patients will immediately benefit from having their tori removed.
 However, it does take a few weeks for swelling to go away.
-Typically, the average time for a full recovery is three to four weeks.
+Typically, the average time for a full recovery after waterlase tori removal near you is three to four weeks.
 Most patients find that their pain and bleeding resolve just a few days after the procedure.

 Like any dental procedure, there is a small risk of infection.
 However, Dr. Mansoor will provide very specific instructions to help patients keep their mouths clean to avoid this complication.
 Patients may also need to follow a specific diet as their mouth heals, as well as utilize ice to reduce swelling.
 Drinking out of a straw, vigorous rinsing, and pulling the lip or cheek open to look at the area are not recommended, as these can cause the blood clot in the wound to dislodge.